Weight Control & Weight Loss: The Role Steam May Play in Your Health Journey

 Exercise regularly.
 You don’t have to be a CrossFit warrior to reap the benefits of physical activity.
 While there’s conflicting research on what is the best exercise for weight loss, the science is clear that too much sedentary behavior is bad for your health and your waistline.
 You have to get moving, even if it’s just a daily stroll around the neighborhood.

-How steam therapy helps: There’s a reason why steam rooms have a presence in many health clubs: steam therapy helps you recover from exercise.
-Steam can help muscle cells recover from workouts, which makes it easier to stick to a regular schedule because you’re not as fatigued after training.
+How steam therapy helps: There’s a reason why steam rooms have a presence in many health clubs: steam therapy has been shown to help you recover from exercise.
+Steam may help muscle cells recover from workouts, which makes it easier to stick to a regular schedule because you’re not as fatigued after training.

 To get the most out of exercise, you need to have clear lungs and nasal passages.
 Steam therapy has a long history of helping to relieve breathing problems due to asthma like symptoms or sinus congestion.
 And those who suffer from exercise-induced asthma like symptoms may get fairly instant relief from spending time in a steam shower.
 By making exercise more tolerable and helping to enhance recovery, steam showers could make regular exercise an easier habit to maintain.